abisosolutions/Abiso-Clicker-Pro-Distribution/README.md

 ### 🛠️ 3-Minute Setup Guide

 1. **Install the Host:** Run the `Abiso_Clicker_Pro_Host_Setup_v3.exe` on your Windows laptop. *(Click "More Info" -> "Run Anyway" on the Windows SmartScreen prompt).*
-2. **Install the App:** Download and install the `.apk` on your Android phone.
+2. **Install the App:** Download and install the `Abiso_Clicker_Pro_v3.apk` on your Android phone.
 3. **Connect Your Phone:** Ensure both devices are on the same WiFi.
 Open the Android app, tap the **QR Scanner**, and scan the code on your laptop screen.
-4. **(Optional) Canva & Google Slides:** Install the Abiso Bridge Extension in Microsoft Edge to present directly from the web.
+4. **(Optional) Canva & Google Slides:** Install the Abiso Bridge Extension in Microsoft Edge to present directly from your browser.
+5. **(Optional) PowerPoint Embedded Videos:** If your presentation contains embedded media, run `Abiso-PowerPoint-Bridge-Setup.exe` to register the background VSTO Add-in for seamless 0ms Play/Pause control.

 ---